Hamza-Ghaffar/Resume-In_React-v2.0/README.md

 Special Thanks:

-- My younger brother
+- My younger brother for his valuable feedback and support.
-- OpenAI
+- My teachers for their guidance and mentorship.
-- My teachers
+- OpenAI for providing advanced technologies.
-- My fellows
+- My fellow developers for their collaboration and inspiration.

 ## License

-This project license free for education purposes its small task but save your time !
+This project is licensed under the MIT License.
+Feel free to use it for educational purposes or as a starting point for your own projects.